Dhanukbirendra/Delta-function/README.md

 # Delta-function
-closure relation of hermite function as basis functionand we can construct delta function.
+closure relation of hermite function as basis function and we can construct delta function.